 Koori Kids Art After School

 Koori Kids Art After School is a First Nations led programming initiative for students at Bomaderry, Shoalhaven, Vincentia and Ulladulla High.
-Working with Karla Dickens, Jaz Corr and Warwick Keen First Nations students develop their own artworks for an exhibition at Shoalhaven Regional Gallery.
+In 2026 the lead artist for Koori Kids Art After School with be Jaz Corr.

 Koori Kids Art After School